CurtisMac/webbuilderz/src/data/content/legal/acceptable-use-policy.md

 ---
 This acceptable use policy sets out the terms between you and us under which you may access our website https://webbuilderz.io.
 This acceptable use policy applies to all users of, and visitors to, our site.

-Your use of our site means that you accept, and agree to abide by, all the policies in this acceptable use policy, which supplement our terms of website use \[INSERT AS LINK TO SITE'S TERMS OF USE].
+Your use of our site means that you accept, and agree to abide by, all the policies in this acceptable use policy, which supplement our [terms of website use](/terms-of-use).

-\[DOMAIN ADDRESS] is a site operated by \[NAME OF COMPANY] (we or us).
-We are registered in England and Wales under company number \[COMPANY NUMBER] and we have our registered office at \[COMPANY ADDRESS].
-Our main trading address is \[TRADING ADDRESS].
-Our VAT number is \[VAT NUMBER].
+https://webbuilderz.io is a site operated by Curtis MacLeod DBA WebBuilderz (we or us).
+We are registered in the United Kingdom.

-We are regulated by \[NAME OF RELEVANT REGULATOR].

-\[OTHER REQUIREMENTS APPLYING TO PARTICULAR PROFESSIONS]

 PROHIBITED USES